 Anxiety is something that affects all of us at some point in our lives.
 How we experience that anxiety and its intensity also varies, depending on the person, their health history, situational factors, and other elements.
 This is all to say that like all holistic health treatments, what works for one patient may not work for another.
 Part of the journey is learning what your body responds positively to.

-That being said, there is evidence to support the use of massage therapy for those suffering with anxiety.
-In addition to decreasing stressful hormones in the body, massage also increases the amount of feel-good chemicals like serotonin, as well.
+That being said, there is evidence to support the use of massage therapy for those suffering from anxiety.
+In addition to decreasing stress hormones in the body, massage also increases the number of feel-good chemicals like serotonin, as well.
 When you leave a massage session, you tend to feel lighter and more at ease than before the appointment.
 That ultimately helps ease the feelings of worry or stress you may have been feeling beforehand.

 Also Read: How To Make The Most Of Your Massage